-DHFR (dihydrofolate reductase) is a protein commonly used as a benchmark in MD simulations.
+DHFR (dihydrofolate reductase) is a globular protein commonly used as a benchmark in MD simulations.

-Alternatively, you can run the simulation with ACEMD3 directly:
+In this tutorial, we show how to run the MD simulation with ACEMD3 directly:

-Download already prepared files for the DHFR simulation with CHARMM 22 force field:
+ACEMD3 installation already contains files for the DHFR simulation with CHARMM 36 force field.
+Copy them to an empty directory:

-The other simulation parameters are set the standard values (see the input file options for details).
+The other parameters are set to the default values (see the input file options for details).

 Start the simulation: